wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 Castillo replied that it is extremely important **not only to have good research but also to put that research into our lives.**

-> I'm super excited about some of the new research like the research that has shown how you're able to predict epilepsy seizures up to one hour before they happen.
+> "I'm super excited about some of the new research like the research that has shown how you're able to predict epilepsy seizures up to one hour before they happen.
 > But how can we put that to the real world?

 > Because we trid to do that with all the devices that were in the market before we started working on hardware.
 > And they were not consumer-friendly.
 They were not paid unless they were in life, they didn't even look friendly enough for someone to want to put down their hat.
-> So I think creating the brain-computer interface that is not meant or designed to work in a lab was the first step and we accomplished that.
+> So I think creating the brain-computer interface that is not meant or designed to work in a lab was the first step and we accomplished that."

 &nbsp;